-A housing list is maintained in the office of Student Life as a service to both students and staff.
+A housing list is maintained in the Office of Student Life as a service to both students and staff.
 BCC acts as a referral point between a landlord and potential tenant.
 The college does not accept responsibility or liability in providing this service.
+Individual listings are posted at the discretion of the college.